 - Rule 13(2)(c) that specifies “the application process for an importer who is a trader” has been substituted namely- “Importer who is a trader, importing waste on behalf of actual users or for use of the actual users authorized by State Pollution Control Board, shall apply in Form 7 for onetime authorization and obtain one-time authorization in Form 7A and copy of such authorization shall be attached to Form 6.”

-- Form 7 that specifies “application form for one-time authorization for traders” following amendments shall be made- Form 7A which specifies “form for grant of one-time authorisation by state pollution control board to the traders who are importing the waste mentioned in part D of schedule III” has been inserted.
+- Form 7 specifies an “application form for one-time authorization for traders” following amendments shall be made- Form 7A specifies a “form for grant of one-time authorization by state pollution control board to the traders who are importing the waste mentioned in part D of schedule III” has been inserted.

 The Associated Chambers of Commerce of India (ASSOCHAM) and PricewaterhouseCoopers (PwC) conducted a joint study according to which hazardous wastes in India are mounting at a rate of 2 to 5 percent per year.
 This is a very sharp and concerning surge.
 The unavailability of proper infrastructure for scientific disposal and recycling of hazardous waste resulted in poor handling of hazardous waste in India.
 Because of revamped Hazardous and Other Wastes (Management and Transboundary Movement) Rules, 2016, India banned the import of solid plastic waste, edible fats, animal oils, and household waste earlier, so that these items are not imported into the country.
 These amendments will create a more positive impact on the management of hazardous waste.

 Any business activity or an institution that generates, collects, receives, stores, treats, disposes, or handles any kind of industrial or commercial, or individual waste in any manner is required to acquire CTE and CTO from authorities.